 George A. Crawford was a Free-State lawyer and journalist in Kansas.

-Later, Crawford, Eddy, and other associates purchased 520 acres of land and organized the Fort Scott Town Company, of which Crawford was made president, a position he held for 20 years.
+Later, Crawford, Eddy, and other associates purchased 520 acres of land and organized the Fort Scott Town Company.
+Crawford was made president, a position he held for 20 years.
 A town was laid out, and the streets were named after Crawford’s friends.

-In 1861 he was elected Governor of Kansas on the Democratic ticket, but the election was declared illegal.
-In 1864 he was again nominated by the Democratic party for governor, but Samuel J. Crawford, the Republican candidate, was elected.
-Under Governor Crawford, he served two years as Commissioner of Immigration, which was regarded as his greatest work.
-He inaugurated the system of exhibiting Kansas products in other states and was one of the organizers of the Kansas Historical Society and its secretary for two years.
+In 1861, he was elected Governor of Kansas on the Democratic ticket, but the election was declared illegal.
+In 1864, he was again nominated by the Democratic party for governor, but Samuel J. Crawford, the Republican candidate, was elected.
+Under Governor Crawford, he served two years as Commissioner of Immigration, which was regarded as his most excellent work.
+He inaugurated the system of exhibiting Kansas products in other states, was one of the organizers of the Kansas Historical Society, and was its secretary for two years.

 Also See: